amjadraza/pk-covid19/README.md

 ### Background

-This project is to support the vibrant community of developers to share their insights about the spread of COVID19 in Pakistan.
+This project is to support the vibrant community of Researchers/Developers/Dat Analysts/Policy Makers/ to share their insights about the spread of COVID19 in Pakistan.
 The motivation about this website is to help contributor participating in [PK-COVID19-HACKATHON](https://opendata.com.pk/pages/covid19) easily publish their findings or write blogs easily.